 - Be coy, turn a wee paradox if you can with opposing or unlikely thoughts.
 A cute concept.

 To those of you joining us for The Bridport Retreat, this week have a very safe journey and we can't wait to see you very soon.
 We look forward to five days of blissful, undisturbed writing in luxurious seclusion with wonderful home-cooked food and evening fireside readings ... and an invigorating session with your tutor to get that story straight!

 Both our November retreat (The Bridport) and our February 2020 course (The Full English) sold out quite quickly.
 Bag your place in writer's heaven for November 2020 and February 2021 now and secure the easy payment plans now.
 Avoid the most bitter of disappointments.

 There's a reason The Telegraph names us one of the top ten creative writing holidays in the world!
-Find out more here.
+Find out more about our Writer's Retreats.

 Join Us For the Write of Your Life.